kruthikagururajan31/special-robot/README.md

 - git add . / filename (This will add the files to the staging env to plan for commit)
 - git commit -m "comment for commit" (This will commit the files in actions along with a comment, log entry and a hash)
+- git commit --amend / -m "new commit message" / --no-edit (This is amend i.e add or make changes to the already made commit along with a new commit message via terminal command or using the editor which is opened upon amend command)
 - git push (This will push the commited changes to the github repo)
 - git restore . / filename (This will remove the changes made on the files)
 - git restore filename -s / --staged (to restore deleted file)